Luka Kharatishvili

-Luka Kharatishvili (Georgian: ლუკა ხარატიშვილი; born 11 January 2003) is a Georgian professional footballer who plays as a goalkeeper for Czech First League club Pardubice on loan from Dinamo Batumi.
+Luka Kharatishvili (Georgian: ლუკა ხარატიშვილი; born 11 January 2003) is a Georgian professional footballer who plays as a goalkeeper for Czech First League club Pardubice.

 He was a member of each of the national youth teams and participant of the 2025 UEFA European Under-21 Championship.

 Club career

 Kharatishvili took first steps in football at Norchi Dinamo at the age of six.
 Initially, he played as a left back.
 Later he joined the GFF Academy before signing a contract with Dinamo Batumi in 2020.
 As his new club won their first top-league title the next year, Kharatishvili was loaned to fellow Adjarian 2nd division club Shukura on a year-long deal.
 He made a solid contribution to Shukura's victorious season with 13 clean sheets in 31 league matches.

 Kharatishvili played three league games with Dinamo Batumi in early 2023 prior to joining Samtredia on loan in the summer.
 Overall, he participated in Samtredia's 14 matches and helped them to avoid relegation after a 5–4 aggregate play-off victory over Gareji.

 Kharatishvili rejoined the reigning league champions Dinamo Batumi in January 2024.

 On 8 September 2025, Kharatishvili joined Czech First League club Pardubice on a one-year loan deal with an option to make the transfer permanent.